 Tree Watering Guidelines

-Watering your tree gradually and deeply will ensure that your tree thrives.
 Apply water slowly and evenly to the tree’s root zone, saturating the soil to a depth of 12-18 inches.
 Use the guidelines below to help determine the specific watering needs of your tree.

-Watering guidelines for young trees (0-5 years)
+Watering Guidelines for Young Trees (0-5 years)

-Tree Age Frequency Quantity Drip* & Sprinkler*** Run Time
+Tree Age Frequency Quantity

-First three weeks after planting Fill the watering basin once a week 5-10 gallons Drip & Bubbler run time: Depends on flow rate
+First 3 years after planting Fill the watering basin once a week 10-15 gallons

 Check whether your tree species has low, moderate, or high water needs on Canopy’s tree library.

-Tree Type Frequency Quantity Drip* & Sprinkler*** Run Time
+Tree Type Frequency Quantity Drip Run Time

-Dry California Native Oaks DO NOT IRRIGATE MATURE NATIVE OAKS
+Dry California Native Oaks DO NOT IRRIGATE MATURE NATIVE OAKS IN THE SUMMER

 See: Caring for Mature Native Oaks